E7TRAF702/Flower-Hotels-Project/README.md

 - 404 Page - 404.html

-# Langauge
+# Language
 - HTML
 - CSS
 - Some of JS
+- All Language in file of HTML

-#### Thank You for Watching & And your suggestions are important to improve the codes
+### Thank You for Watching & And your suggestions are important to improve the codes